anpotter/RST-Refactor/README.md

 Use the structure provided here.

 The code was developed and tested on a Mac, with a little testing on Windows.
-It has not been tested on any other systems.
+It has not yet been tested on any other systems.